Antonio de Erauso: Legacy

-Despite the existence of autobiographical memoirs probably written around 1626, Erauso ended up disappearing from most known historical records, specifically in the period running between returning to Spain in 1624 and returning to the Indies, until the eighteenth century.
-At the end of the century, states Sonia Pérez-Villanueva, one Domingo de Urbirú had in his possession a manuscript copy of Erauso's memoirs, which was duplicated by a friend, the poet and playwright Cándido Maria Trigueros.
+Despite the autobiographical memoirs probably written around 1626, Erauso disappeared from most known historical records, specifically in the period between returning to Spain in 1624 and then to New Spain, until the late eighteenth century.
+At the end of the century, states Sonia Pérez-Villanueva, a man named Domingo de Urbirú possessed a manuscript copy of Erauso's memoirs.
+It was copied by a friend, poet and playwright Cándido Maria Trigueros.

-One of the copies made by Trigueros ended up in the hands of the academic Juan Bautista Muñoz, who was writing the History of the New World and included a mention of Erauso in his work.
-Eventually, the copy used as a reference by Muñoz finished in the hands of the Royal Academy of History in 1784, and later was rediscovered in the early nineteenth century by the politician Felipe Bauzá, who persuaded his friend, the astronomer and merchant Joaquín María Ferrer for publishing.
-Finally, the manuscript was published in 1829 in Paris by Jules Didot with the title La historia de la Monja Alférez, escrita por ella misma ("story of The Nun Lieutenant, written by herself"), and a few decades later was republished by Heredia in 1894, making this version of the autobiography the revival of interest and research into Erauso's life.
+One of the copies made by Trigueros ended up in the hands of the academic Juan Bautista Muñoz, who was writing the History of the New World.
+He mentioned Erauso in this work.
+Eventually, the copy used as a reference by Muñoz reached the Royal Academy of History in 1784.

+In the early nineteenth century the politician Felipe Bauzá, was said to rediscover it.
+He persuaded his friend, astronomer and merchant Joaquín María Ferrer, to arrange for publication.
+Finally, the manuscript was published in 1829 in Paris by Jules Didot with the title La historia de la Monja Alférez, escrita por ella misma ("story of The Nun Lieutenant, written by herself").
+A few decades later this republished by Heredia in 1894.
+This version gained attention and revived interest in and research into Erauso's life.

-The character of The Nun Lieutenant was, and remains today, a source of inspiration for writers, playwrights, filmmakers and artists (most notably a 1630 portrait, attributed to Juan van der Hamen).
-In the nineteenth century, the work of Thomas De Quincey stands out, who turns Erauso into a typically romantic character, victim of fate and immersed in a series of adventures.
-Also in the nineteenth century is the novel by Eduardo Blasco Del claustro al campamento o la Monja Alférez.
-And similarly it has been a source of inspiration for many analyses and academic papers trying to explain Erauso's complex personality.
-In the twentieth century the Monja Alférez hit the screens and became more popular through several film versions, as in La Monja Alférez, directed by Mexican Emilio Gómez Muriel (1947).
-At present, this character is attractive to the poststructuralist critique, as a clear example of instability and relativity of the notion of gender in the construction of the identity of an individual.
+The character of 'The Nun Lieutenant' was, and remains today, a source of inspiration for writers, playwrights, filmmakers and artists.
+(A 1630 portrait was attributed to Juan van der Hamen).

+In the nineteenth century, the work of Thomas De Quincey stands out.
+He portrayed Erauso into a typically romantic character, victim of fate, and immersed in a series of adventures.
+Also in the nineteenth century, the novel by Eduardo Blasco, Del claustro al campamento o la Monja Alférez, presented a similar view.

+The autobiography inspired many analyses and academic papers trying to explain Erauso's complex life and personality.

+In the twentieth century, Erauso was portrayed in several films, including the Mexican film The Lieutenant Nun (La monja alférez), directed by Emilio Gómez Muriel (1944), and the Spanish film of the same name directed by Javier Aguirre (1986).

+A 1996 English translation of Erauso's autobiography, by Michele and Gabriel Stepto, was a finalist for the first Lambda Literary Award for Transgender Literature.
+This book renewed academic study of Erauso, particularly among English speakers.

-In 2019, textual analysis concluded that a 17th-century play called La Monja Alférez whose authorship had not been known had in fact been written by Juan Ruiz de Alarcón.
+In 2019, textual analysis via AI concluded that a 17th-century play called La Monja Alférez, whose authorship had not been known, was written by Juan Ruiz de Alarcón.

+In 2023, Argentine writer Gabriela Cabezón Cámara published the novel We Are Green and Trembling (Las niñas del naranjel) based on the life of Erauso.
+The novel won the 2024 Sor Juana Inés de la Cruz Prize, the 2025 National Book Award for Translated Literature and was longlisted for the 2026 International Booker Prize.